Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Introduction

 \section{Introduction}

 There have been many efforts to develop psychological theories of human behaviour as it pertains to user interaction.
 Frameworks such as GOMS \cite{card:1983} and ACT-R \cite{Anderson:1997ACT-R} have been successful in allowing predictions on time performance when provided with a model user and a model interface.
 Similarly, models of human error \cite{Reason_1990} have been used to predict error as it relates to the design of interactive systems.
 However, there has not been a model that has comprehensively explained the relationship between human performance and error in a way that is generalizable.
 We believe developing such a model is important because it is a key to measuring cognitive load of users in real time.
 Current methods for measuring cognitive load fall short because they either rely on a questionnaire that can be difficult to administer during tasks (e.g., the NASA TLX \cite{Hart:1988TLX}), or on physiological metrics that can be difficult to interpret (e.g., Heart Rate Variability, Electrodermal Activity or Pupillometry).
 In this chapter, we discuss a theory of human performance as it relates to error that allows \textit{direct measurement} of performance by first defining the signal-to-noise ratio (SNR) of a task.
-It incorporates the semantics of a task by modeling goals as predictions using Bayesian statistics.
-We set out to develop an approach to modeling tasks called Interactive Inference that examines both performance and error using an information-theoretical perspective.
+It incorporates the semantics of a task by modeling goals as predictions using Bayesian statistics that are solved using gradient descent.
+We set out to develop an approach to modeling tasks called Interactive Inference that examines both performance and error using a \textit{relative} information-theoretical perspective.
 We will show how this approach might allow for wider comparisons of information processing capacity and error of users between otherwise incompatible tasks.
-While inspired by Active Inference, we note that our approach simplifies many of its key components and should be viewed as a practical approach rather than a strict implementation of the theory.
+While mathematically compatible with Active Inference, we note that our approach simplifies many of its key components and should be viewed as a practical approach rather than a strict implementation of the theory.